Cross-presentation: Vacuolar and cytosolic diversion

 The vacuolar pathway is initiated through the endocytosis of an extracellular antigen by a dendritic cell.
 Endocytosis results in the formation of a phagocytic vesicle, where an increasingly acidic environment along with the activation of enzymes such as lysosomal proteases triggers the degradation of antigen into peptides.
 The peptides can then be loaded onto MHC I binding grooves within the phagosome.
 It is unclear whether the MHC I molecule is being exported from the endoplasmic reticulum before peptide loading, or is being recycled from the cell membrane prior to peptide loading.
 Once the exogenous antigen peptide is loaded onto the MHC class I molecule, the complex is exported to the cell surface for antigen cross presentation.

 There is also evidence that suggest that cross-presentation requires a separate pathway in a proportion of CD8(+) dendritic cells that are able to cross-present.
 This pathway is called the cytosolic diversion pathway.
 Similarly to the vacuolar pathway, antigens are taken into the cell through endocytosis.
 Antigen proteins are transported out of this compartment into the cytoplasm by unknown mechanisms.
 Within the cytoplasm, exogenous antigens are processed by the proteasome and degraded into peptides.
-These processed peptides can either be transported by the TAP transporter into the endoplasmic reticulum, or back into the same endosome for loading onto MHC class I complexes,.
+These processed peptides can either be transported by the TAP transporter into the endoplasmic reticulum (ER), or back into the same endosome for loading onto MHC class I complexes.
 It is believed that MHC I loading occurs both in the ER as well as phagocytic vesicles such as an endosome in the cytosolic pathway.
-For MHC class I loading within the Endoplasmic Reticulum, exogenous antigen peptides are loaded onto MHC class I molecules with the help of the peptide loading complex and chaperone proteins such as beta-2 microglobulin, ERAP, tapasin, and calreticulin.
+For MHC class I loading within the ER, exogenous antigen peptides are loaded onto MHC class I molecules with the help of the peptide loading complex and chaperone proteins such as beta-2 microglobulin, ERAP, tapasin, and calreticulin.
 After antigen peptide loading, the MHC molecule is transported out of the ER, through the Golgi complex, and then onto the cell surface for cross presentation.

-It appears that both pathways are able to occur within an antigen presenting cell, and may be influenced by environmental factors such as proteasome and phagocytic inhibitors.
+It appears that both pathways are able to occur within an antigen-presenting cell, and may be influenced by environmental factors such as proteasome and phagocytic inhibitors.